 Risks relating to IT/NT network operations.
-We have an increasingly complex information/network technology (IT/NT) infrastructure, which we constantly expand and upgrade to ensure the best customer experipages 108 and 109. ence and consolidate our technology leadership.
+We have an increasingly complex information/network technology (IT/NT) infrastructure, which we constantly expand and upgrade to ensure the best customer experience and consolidate our technology leadership.
 Outages in the current and also future technical infrastructure cannot be completely ruled out and could in individual cases result in revenue losses or increased costs.
 After all, our IT/NT resources and structures are the key organizational and technical platform for our operations.